-One of the common types of radion- the iodizing radiation produces the free radicals that damages, not even the DNA but also proteins and lipids present in a cell.
+One of the common types of radion- the iodizing radiation produces the free radicals that damage, not even the DNA but also proteins and lipids present in a cell.

-The rapidly dividing cells are a prime target for the ionizing radiations like X-rays, however, the severity of the damage depends on the dose of the radiation.
+The rapidly dividing cells are a prime target for ionizing radiations like X-rays, however, the severity of the damage depends on the dose of the radiation.

 The radiation causes cross-linking of DNA or protein, chromosomal break, strand break or chromosomes loss, also, at the molecular level, it prompts deletion of bases or DNA strand breakages.

-X-rays are one of the most common types of ionizing radiation used in many of the medical practices for various purposes.
+X-rays are one of the most common types of ionizing radiation used in several medical practices for various purposes.
 However, the dose for that is very moderate.
 It is even used in sterilizing practices for destroying microorganisms.

-At the molecular level, the lethal dose of X-ray (350-500 rems) breaks the phosphodiester bonds between the DNA and thus results in the strand breakages.
+At the molecular level, the lethal dose of X-ray (350-500 rems) breaks the phosphodiester bonds between the DNA and thus results in strand breakages.

-It creates multiple strand breakage and results in the deletion of the portion of a DNA.
-If the strand breakage occurs in both the strands, it will become lethal to the cell.
+It creates multiple strand breakage and results in the deletion of the portion of DNA.
+If the strand breakage occurs in both strands, it will become lethal to the cell.